-Rod-like configuration of conjugated polymer chains with small energetic disorder has been the key to utilize the backbone as a highly electrically-conductive wires.
-The energetic disorder coupled with vibronic modes of the chains higher than 0.1 eV leads to localization of charges.
-Herein we have tracked precisely rod-like transition of poly(p-phenyleneethynylene) (PPE) chains as a function of temperature in the diluted solutions, showing steep elongation of persistence length at 230 K. The resulting rod-like configuration of PPE chains with extended electronic conjugation exhibited extremely small energetic disorder of ~70 meV, stabilized by subsequent polymer aggregate formation.
+The rod-like configuration of conjugated polymer chains with its low energetic disorder is the key to utilizing the backbone as a highly electrically-conductive wire.
+An energetic disorder that is higher than 0.1 eV, coupled with vibronic modes of the chains, leads to the localization of charges.
+Herein, we have tracked precisely the rod-like transition of poly(p-phenyleneethynylene) (PPE) chains as a function of temperature in diluted solutions, and shown a steep increase in persistence length at 230 K. The resulting rod-like configuration of the PPE chains with its extended electronic conjugation exhibited an extremely small energetic disorder of ∼70 meV, and was stabilized by subsequent polymer aggregate formation.